ayushm-agrawal/research_papers_summarized/computer_vision/camera_trap_image_classification.md

 ## Architectures

 Nine different architectures were tested to find the highest-performing networks.
 Each model was only trained one time because it is computationally expensive.
-Also, it is theoretically and empirically suggested that different Deep Neural Networks trained with teh same architecture but initialized differently, often converge to similar performance levels.
+Also, it is theoretically and empirically suggested that different Deep Neural Networks trained with the same architecture but initialized differently, often converge to similar performance levels.

 The following architectures were used:
 <pre>